-Tip: Size of Btrfs Partition
+Tip: Size of Btrfs partition

 Since saved snapshots require more disk space, it is recommended to reserve enough space for Btrfs.
-The suggested size for a root Btrfs partition with default subvolumes is 20 GB.
+While the minimum size for a root Btrfs partition with snapshots and default subvolumes is 16 GB, SUSE recommends at least 32 GB, or more if /home does not reside on a separate partition.

-5.1.2.3 Managing Btrfs Subvolumes using YaST
+5.1.2.3 Managing Btrfs subvolumes using YaST

-Subvolumes of a Btrfs partition can be now managed with the YaST Expert partitioner module.
+Subvolumes of a Btrfs partition can be now managed with the YaST Expert Partitioner module.
 You can add new or remove existing subvolumes.